 - You have 15 days to report the incident to your employer from the date it occurred.

 - Your employer has 15 days from the date of your report to respond and resolve.

 - You have 15 days from the end of the term the employer had to resolve the issue to file for court protection.

 Where do we go from here?

 In researching this post and this other post on worker’s rights, I was flabbergasted.
 Over the last 8 years living in Split, I have heard endless stories of Croatian and foreign employers taking advantage of their Croatian and foreign workers.
 It was not until putting together these posts, that I realized how rampant the problem really is.

 What saddens me the most is to see foreign employers, people who come from other countries who know they could never get away with the same type of abuse without getting sued and should therefore know better, taking advantage of workers who don’t know their rights, think they could lose their work permit or think that it will take lots of money to fight back.

-Many gaslight their employees into thinking they are “family” so they should just accept working 7 days a week with a day off or getting salary three months late.
+Many gaslight their employees into thinking they are “family” so they should just accept working 7 days a week without a day off or getting salary three months late.
 You are not family.
 This is a purely business arrangement.
 Businesses hire people to do work in exchange for payment.
 To je to.